jwn8175/sp24-cs184-final-project-webpage/final_report.md

 ### Kuwahara Circle

-The circle variant of the Kuwahara filter utilizes a circular shaped kernel instead of a square, based on the technique described by Papari et al. (2007).
-Additionally, we split the circle into 8 different slices instead of the 4 square quadrants.
+The circle variant of the Kuwahara filter utilizes a circular shaped kernel instead of a square and splits the circle into 8 different slices, based on the technique described by Papari et al. (2007).
 The motivation behind this technique is that by using a circular kernel and more splits, we can more accurately capture edges in the input image and output less block-shaped artifacts.

 ![Kuwahara Circle](./final_assets/kuwahara_circle_diagram.png)